Conchobar mac Nessa: Marriages and family

 Conchobar marries several of Eochu's daughters.
 Medb, later queen of Connacht, is the first.
 She bears him a son called Amalgad, but soon leaves him.

 Her sister Eithne conceives a son by him, but Medb murders her by drowning her in a stream.
 Her son Furbaide is delivered by posthumous Caesarian section.

 Mugain bears him a son called Glaisne and remains his chief wife.

 The mother of Conchobar's eldest son, Cormac Cond Longas, is either Eochu's daughter Clothru or Conchobar's own mother Ness.
 Cormac is given to Fergus mac Róich to foster.

 His other sons include Cúscraid Mend Macha and Folloman.
 His daughter Fedelm Noíchrothach marries Cairbre Nia Fer, King of Tara, and they have a son, Erc, and a daughter, Achall.

 Conchobar has two sisters, Findchóem and Deichtine.
 Findchóem marries the poet Amergin, and they have a son, Conall Cernach.
-Deichtine is the mother of Cú Chulainn, by either her mortal husband Sualtam or the god Lugh.
+Deichtine is the mother of Cú Chulainn, by either her mortal husband Sualtam or the god Lugh, making Conchobar his uncle.